 The Welding Technology Certificate Program allows students to develop skills to meet certain certification test standards for both structural and high pressure vessel welding.
 Students will also be prepared to assume positions that require an understanding of fabrication and layout.
 Based upon placement testing results, some students will be required to successfully complete additional coursework in order to develop college level reading, writing, and math skills.
-Courses may be used as part of the AAS General Technology Degree.
+These courses do not fulfill degree requirements and they will not transfer to any 4-year institution.